Differentially Quantized Gradient Methods: Introduction

-Although convergence rates of quantized gradient methods depend on the bit rate $R$ \cite{Alistarh-17,RamezaniKebrya-19,MayekarTyagi-19,MayekarTyagi-20}, few existing works provide convergence lower bounds in terms of $R$ that apply to any algorithm within a specified class.
+Although a number of works provide convergence analyses of their proposed methods, showing that convergence rates of quantized gradient methods depend on the bit rate $R$ \cite{Alistarh-17,RamezaniKebrya-19,Acharya-19,MayekarTyagi-19,MayekarTyagi-20}, there are few existing convergence lower bounds in terms of $R$ that apply to any algorithm within a specified class.
 For quantized projected SGD, \cite{MayekarTyagi-19,MayekarTyagi-20} give lower bounds to a minimax expected estimation error (i.e. difference between the output function value and the optimal one), which is in the same order of convergence as that of the unquantized SGD over convex functions.
-However, the allowable quantizer input in \cite{MayekarTyagi-19,MayekarTyagi-20} is fixed to be the gradient of the current iterate.
-Besides, standard assumptions such as unbiasedness and boundedness for the stochastic gradients \cite{Nemirovski-09,Bubeck-15,Bottou-16} are crucial for SGD and in fact simplify the analysis of the quantized gradient algorithms.
-In this paper, we show that the performance of quantized (non-stochastic) gradient descent can be improved if this restriction is relaxed.
+However, the allowable quantizer input in \cite{MayekarTyagi-19,MayekarTyagi-20} is fixed to be the gradient of the current iterate, precluding the use of error compensation.

+The parameter server framework that we consider in this paper is somewhat different from the \emph{distributed estimation} or optimization setting \cite{Boyd-11}, where there has also been great interest in communication-efficient algorithms to account for the distributed nature of these problems.
+In such applications, all parties in a connected network communicate back and forth in order to estimate the mean of a distribution \cite{Zhang-13-communication} (or a population \cite{Suresh-17}) or to solve a convex optimization cooperatively with quantization effects \cite{Nedic-09,Reisizadeh-19}.
+Information-theoretic lower bounds have also been established either in the minimax sense for distributed statistical estimation problem \cite{Zhang-13-information} or in terms of the communication complexity for the distributed convex learning problem \cite{TsitsiklisLuo-87,ArjevaniShamir-15,Suresh-17}.